how we support

 Program Framework & Topics: Oregon Futures Lab (OFL) uses a Trauma Informed Care (TIC) model in developing and administering the program.
 Together, we hope to create a space that is created by and for BIPOC leaders to be honest, vulnerable and invest in our community resilience.

-We will co-create spaces to discuss topics like:
+We co-create spaces to discuss topics like:

 • Personal wellness goals,